LionWeb-io/lionweb-typescript/schemas/README.md

 * [`library.serialization.schema.json`](./library.serialization.schema.json): schema that captures the LIonWeb serialization JSON format _specifically_ for serialized libraries (i.e., instances of the metamodel of the `library` language).
 * [`lioncore.serialization.schema.json`](./lioncore.serialization.schema.json): schema that captures the LIonWeb serialization JSON format _specifically_ for serialized languages (i.e., instances of LIonCore/M3).

+**Note**: these schemas are currently unused, and are not updated/re-generated!